dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 - HasPrecip: Binary (1 = precipitation recorded at NOAA stations, 0 = otherwise).
 Not standardized.
 - UAP: Count (independent UFOCAT sightings per date).
 Standardized.
 - MoonIllumination: Continuous (0-1 scale from Astropy ephemeris).
 Standardized.
-- CloudCover: Continuous (0-1 seasonal estimate).
+- CloudCover: Continuous (0-1 daily mean from NOAA ISD hourly reports).
 Standardized.

 **Standardization note:** Binary predictors are kept on their natural 0/1 scale so that exp(coefficient) gives the true IRR for being in vs out of that condition.
 Continuous predictors are standardized (zero mean, unit variance) for numerical stability.
 Earlier iterations of the script incorrectly standardized all predictors including binary ones, which compressed the nuclear window coefficient.